🔗What is LaTeX and Who is it For?

 xelatex first.tex

-You do not need to write a scientific paper to benefit from LaTeX.
-Here are simple, practical uses:
+You do not need to write a research paper to get value out of LaTeX.
+Some practical applications:

-• Recipe collections: A family cookbook with uniform headings and spacing.
+• Recipe collections: A personal or family cookbook with uniform headings and spacing.

 \documentclass[11pt]{letter}